KohlbacherLab/dnpm-dip-deployment/README.md

 | `BACKEND_MTB_RANDOM_DATA` |       ❌       | Set to a positive integer to activate in-memory generation of Mol.
 Tumor Board (MTB) random data (for test purposes)                                                                                                                                       |

 -------
-### Reverse/Forward Proxy
+### Proxy Setup

 As shown in the system overview diagram above, the backend and frontend components are operated behind a reverse proxy.
 In a production setting, this would handle TLS termination (including mutual TLS for API endpoints not secured by a login mechanism).
-Also, unless your site uses the Samply infrastructure, a forward proxy is required to handle the client certificate for mutual TLS on requests to the "NGINX Broker" (see below about the Backend Connector).
+Also, unless your site were to use the Samply infrastructure with plain HTTP connection between Samply Proxy and DNPM:DIP backend, a forward proxy is required to handle TLS to the broker server, and in case of the NGINX broker also the client certificate for mutual TLS (see below about the Backend Connector).

 The default set-up uses NGINX as (reverse) proxy server.

-> **NOTE**: [Traefik](https://traefik.io/traefik/) could also be considered for this purpose.
-However, unless your site uses the Samply infrastructure,
-> the used web server must also be able to operate as a _forward_ proxy -- whereas Traefik only works as a _reverse_ proxy.
-> But feel free to contribute a Traefik-based configuration for cases in which the mentioned _forward_ proxying is not required.

 Template configuration files for the respective proxy servers are in `nginx/sites-available`.
 The `init.sh` script creates non-template local copies of these in `nginx/sites-enabled`: